pulp/pulp/docs/installation/instructions.rst

 To install RabbitMQ, refer to your package manager or the `RabbitMQ install docs <https://www.rabbitmq.com/download.html>`_.

+For Fedora, CentOS, Debian, and Ubuntu, the package to install is named ``rabbitmq-server``.

 After installing and configuring RabbitMQ, you should configure it to start at boot and start it::